 - Last year, Thoughtbot wrote about their purpose statement, and how it guides the way they select work.
 (Via Sam Kapila.)

-- Ruby developer Caleb Thompson shares a story about how he realized an interesting engineering problem was actually a weapon.
+- Ruby developer Caleb Hearth shares a story about how he realized an interesting engineering problem was actually a weapon.
 (Via Joel Oliveira.)